pmdevita/hikari-atsume/Readme.md

 ## Features

-- Django-inspired design and philosophy
 - Automatic project scaffolding/file-based organization
 - Configuration instead of boilerplate
 - Functionality split into modular, independent components
 - Automatically restart the bot on changes during development
 - Configure which components run in which servers
 - Database ORM with Ormar
 - Automatic database migrations with Alembic